 - sharp chest pain

-You, your doctor, and your health insurance company decide what is best for you.
+You and your doctor will decide what is best for you and make sure that it works with your insurance.
 If there is a medical reason for you to stay in the hospital, your health insurance should allow it.
 Many insurance companies encourage women to leave the hospital 24 hours after delivery.
 For some women, this is safe and appropriate.
-However, if you’ve had a C-section, or if you’ve had a particularly difficult labor and delivery, you made need to stay in the hospital for longer.
+You may need to stay in the hospital for longer if you’ve had a C-section or if you’ve had a particularly difficult labor and delivery.

-After a baby is born, an APGAR score will be given which is used to quickly evaluate the health of a newborn.
+After a baby is born, an APGAR test is done and the score is used to quickly determine the health of a newborn.
 Things that will be assessed include:

 - appearance (color of the skin)